 2-12 months out

 Now that you know when you’re traveling and what cities you want to visit, it’s time to consider accommodations—and what neighborhoods are best suited to your preferences and budget in each city.
-This is primarily a consideration for Tokyo, as the hotels in Kyoto and Osaka are more centrally located.

 Here’s what you need to know about the best Tokyo neighborhoods to stay: